-Can I attend an ARCC program with a friend?
+Can I attend an ARCC program with a friend or family member?

 How do you screen participants?

 As part of the enrollment process, ARCC asks for a reference from every prospective student.
-This reference needs to be from a teacher or coach (we find that teachers are very honest!)
+This reference needs to be from an non-relative individual, such as a teacher, coach, or employer (we find that teachers are very honest!)
 We do this to ensure that all ARCC participants are going to be good, positive group members–which is critical to having a successful trip.
 Most references we receive are for students who are outstanding candidates for our programs.
 Every so often, however, we get an application/reference for someone who has a history of behavior issues or is being “forced” to go on the program.
 In these cases we will politely suggest they apply to a different organization.
 By doing this, we fill our groups with enthusiastic students who are excited about their summer experience.

 Does ARCC offer financial aid?

 Yes!
 Each year we give approximately $75,000 in financial aid to qualified students with need.
-Please contact us for more information on our financial aid program.
+Please email firstname.lastname@example.org or contact us by phone for more information on our financial assistance program.
 Please know that aid is awarded based on need, program availability, and overall aid available.

 When is the balance of the tuition due?